tony-montemuro/personal-website/README.md

-# personal-website
+# tonysmb.com: A Personal Website

-This website is my first react app.
-Currently, I plan to expand this website to make it more interesting.
+This website was my first react app, but I am currently in the process of rewriting it in vanilla HTML/CSS/JavaScript.
+Some of the information on the website is also outdated, but should be updated soon.

-To see the website in action, go to http://tonysmb.com/!
+To see the website in action, go to https://tonysmb.com/!